Paul Scott

 I’ll carry the weight on the day — but together, we can help carry the burden that lasts far longer.

-As Rooster said to Maverick - Don't talk, just do
+As Rooster said to Maverick - Don't think, just do

 The route is yet to be confirmed however will take place in the East Lancs area and more info will be published.